row3boat/project-1-flixter/README.md

 ### Notes
 Biggest issue was with github - github never wants to work for me :(  Completed all required stories, did not complete optional stories.

+OKAY, sorry for the delay.
+I have no clue what happened with github, but you need to go to MASTER branch to access this.

 ### Open-source libraries used